Ensbury Park: Facilities municipal and temporal

 Ensbury Park has three churches that serve the local residents: St Thomas' Parish Church, the Catholic Church of Our Lady of Victories and St Bernadette's (the first church in Europe to be dedicated to the French visionary saint), and Howeth Road Evangelical Church.
 Ensbury Park Methodist Church opened in 1926 but was demolished in the 21st century.

-There are four schools in the area: Winton Arts & Media College (formerly Winton Boys' School) on Winton Way, Glenmoor School, a girls' school on Beswick Avenue, Kingsleigh Primary School (mixed) on Hadow Road, and Hillview Primary School (mixed).
+There are four schools in the area: Winton Academy (formerly Winton Arts and Media College) on Winton Way, Glenmoor Academy, a girls' school on Beswick Avenue, Kingsleigh Primary School (mixed) on Hadow Road, and Hillview Primary School (mixed).

 There is a community centre in Ensbury Avenue that is part of a complex which also comprises an adult education and teachers' centre.
 There is also a small library in Columbia Road which is in fact the smallest in the borough.
 The area is covered by Redhill Fire Station in Redhill Avenue, approximately 100 yards from The Ensbury Park.

 Morebus operate a bus service through the area which runs along the main Columbia Road.